-A drypoint needle is used to scratch an image onto a metal or plastic plate.
-Ink is pushed into the grooves created by the needle.
+Drypoint etching is an intaglio form of printmaking.
+A drypoint needle is used to scratch an image onto a metal or plastic plate and ink is pushed into the grooves created by the needle.
 Drypoint relies not only on the groove provided by the needle but on the burr of material made when scratching the surface.
 This gives it a line with a velvety fluctuating character.
-The burr wears away quite quickly and the initial character and intensity of mark will be lost.
-Suitable for small editions.

-Produced from the side grain of a piece of wood or plank, is usually made using soft woods.
-The image is mostly worked with the grain of the wood, as it is much more difficult to cut across the grain.
-The marks are much coarser than with wood engraving, with the character of the wood being visible and part of the final image.
+A form of relief printmaking, a Woodcut image is created when the side grain of a piece of wood is cut away to leave an image on the remaining raised areas and it is this which is then printed.
+The marks are much coarser than with wood engraving, with the character of the wood being visible and a part of the final image.